-The piece I am working on for this project uses audio spatialization as a compositional element.
-A conventional stereo field offers two channels, one left and one right, between which audio can be panned.
-With multi-channel sound systems it is possible to route individual channels in a DAW (Digital Audio Workstation) to separate speakers and create a more immersive audio experience than with stereo.
-With sound coming not only from front, left and right, but also from behind, above and below, the listener finds herself in the center of a spherical audio field.
+The piece I am working on for this project uses audio spatialization as a key compositional element.
+A conventional stereo field offers two channels, one left and one right, within which audio can be panned.
+With multi-channel sound systems it is possible to route individual channels in a DAW (Digital Audio Workstation) to separate speakers and create a more immersive audio experience.
+With sound coming not only from front, left and right, but also from behind, and possibly from above and below, the listeners find themselves in the center of a circle or a spherical audio field.

 One such plugin suite for ambisonics audio is the free and open-source Max for Live devices Envelop For Live (E4L), for Ableton Live 10.
 These plugins bypass Ableton's standard stereo signal routing and process 16-channels of audio in the so called third order ambisonics domain.
 A source panner is placed on each track and the sound can then be panned within the 3D field either as a mono or a stereo signal.
 The coordinates of the sound can also be automated or moved using LFOs.
 More information about how to use the E4L devices can be found here.

 The E4L devices Source Panner and Multi Delay placed on a track in Ableton Live 10.